 - EBITDA has grown at a CAGR of 18.69%

 - Net profit has grown at a CAGR of 20.59% over the last 5 years, higher than the industry average of -1.75%

 - Market Share has grown from 20.91% to 24.21% over the last 5 years.

-In terms of financial performance, the bank has proved why it the most favorite bank for investors.
+In terms of financial performance, the bank has proved why it is the favourite bank for investors.

-Amid COVID situation, the bank has come back strongly in Q2’2021 result compared to all the quarters of the previous years and the revenue has grown by almost 16.7%.
+Amid the COVID situation, the bank has come back strongly in Q2’2021 results compared to all the quarters of the previous years, and the revenue has grown by almost 16.7%.

 FUNDAMENTAL ANALYSIS – HDFC BANK SHARE: